aptro/stack/development/rails/setup_sentry.md

 config.filter_parameters << :password
 ```

-3. Configuration

-Create config/sentry.rb and configure the DSN, and any other settings you need:
+3. Create config/sentry.rb and configure the DSN, and any other settings you need:

 ```rb
 Raven.configure do |config|